By Owais Mughal, December 2006

 The work on Khojak Tunnel began on April 14, 1888 and the first steam engine rolled through the completed tunnel on September 5, 1891.

-The photo to the left is taken by Fred Bremmer in 1889 and it shows the drilling process being carried on Khojak Tunnel from Shelabagh side.
+The photo above is taken by Fred Bremmer in 1889 and it shows the drilling process being carried on Khojak Tunnel from Shelabagh side.

 As thousands of workers were working on Khojak tunnel there was not enough drinking water available in the area.
 Therefore up to 80 tonnes of water was trasported daily to the construction site by rail.
 The Khojak Pass is also notorious for cold winds that blow here during winters and many people died of pneumonia during the construction phase of the tunnel.
 In the winter of 1890-91 a breakout of typhoid killed 800 workers in 4 months.